mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 VEHICLE WEAPONS These are among the more common weapons fitted to vehicles in an effort to bring heavier firepower to the battlefield.

 All these weapons require the Heavy Weapons
 (vehicle) skill.
-Note that, for these weapons, ranges are listed in kilometres and tons are used instead of kilograms for mass.
+Note that, for these weapons, ranges are listed in kilometers and tons are used instead of kilograms for mass.

 Cannon : A large calibre gun used to arm the heavy tanks and armored vehicles of mid-Tech Level armies.